Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 .. versionadded:: 2.5

 You can also check whether the rail lights are on or off in the protocol by using :py:obj:`.ProtocolContext.rail_lights_on`.
-For example, this method returns ``True`` when lights are on and ``False`` when the lights are off.
+This method returns ``True`` when lights are on and ``False`` when the lights are off.

 .. versionadded:: 2.5